-Kate will instruct the model, so you should only hear their voices
+The tutor will instruct the model, so you should hear only their voices

 If you click on the square that holds the model she will become the main picture.
 You should be able to make her square occupy most, if not all of the screen.
 If you click on the three little dots in the top right hand corner of per square an click ‘pin’ in the drop down menu you should be ok.

 The model will do a series of 1 minute poses, 2 minute poses and a 30 minute pose followed by a tea and wee break of 10-15 minutes.